Channel One (Russia): Visual identity

-Since its inception in 1991, the logo featured a 1 in various designs.
+Since its replacement on 1 April 1995, the logo features a 1 in various designs.

 Logo history

-Its first logo in 1991 featured a blocky "1", with a significantly thinner black square outline.
-On 1 April 1995, this was replaced with a simple "1" block, with a circle outline, but on 1 October 1995, a logo featuring an italic "1" was launched, with the ОРТ typograph.
+When ORT began broadcasting, its first logo was a simple "1" block inside a circle outline, but on 1 October 1995, a logo featuring an italic "1" was launched, with the ОРТ typograph.
 An alternate version of the 1995 logo had blue and white colors.

 On 1 January 1997, another logo featuring a golden italic "1" was launched, with a partial ring and the ОРТ letters now in 3 separate blocks, which was designed by Novocom, along with Igor Barbe.
 On 1 October 2000, the current logo was launched, featuring a "1" with a partial cut, on a dark blue background.
 The current logo was designed by ORT Design.
 With the renaming of "ОРТ" to "Channel One Russia" on 2 September 2002, the idents were changed to match the new network's name; however, the 2000 logo is still used.